UC Master Gardeners, Santa Clara County, CA

 1B) Cream of Saskatchewan

 Web Comments – Brought to Saskatchewan by Russian Immigrants.
 The rind is only one-fourth inch thick.
 The melon has sweet white flesh of exceptional flavor.
 It does well in cool northern climates.
 Handle with care due to the thin rind.
-Fruit is 4 to 10 lbs, round, 8–10" diameter.
+Fruit is 4–10 lbs, round, 8–10 inch diameter.
 Skin is pale green with dark strips and cuts easily.
 83 days.

 Experimenter Comments – This melon was always a little light on sweetness but with excellent crunch and delicate flavor.
 The flesh was white to very pale yellow reminding one of a frosty Christmas.
 Seeds from the package were a blackish brown but at the tastings they were black.
-Fruit weighed 4–13 lbs, 6–9" long and 5–9" in diameter.
+Fruit weighed 4–13 lbs, 6–9 inches long and 5–9 inch diameter.
 Harvest period was 95–157 days after seeding.

 Crimson Sweet watermelon